From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic symmetries

 \subsection{Symmetries of SDEs}

 As an important application of the prolongations of diffusions and bundle homomorphisms, we now study the symmetries of stochastic differential equations.
 As in classical Lie's theory of symmetries of ODEs, a symmetry of a stochastic differential equation is a space-time transformation that maps solutions to solutions.
-But this aspect is not sufficient.
-As we have mentioned in last section, the only smooth transformation on $\R\times M$ mapping diffusions to diffusions are bundle endomorphisms.
+But this is not sufficient for the stochastic case.
+As we have mentioned in Section \ref{sec-4-1}, the only smooth transformation on $\R\times M$ mapping diffusions to diffusions are bundle endomorphisms.
 Moreover, a solution of stochastic differential equation is always accompanied by a filtration, which will also be altered under space-time transformations.
 Thus, we have the following definition:

 \begin{definition}[Symmetries] Given a stochastic differential equation $S\subset \R\times \mathcal T^S M$, a symmetry of $S$ is a bundle automorphism $F$ on $(\R\times M, \pi, \R)$ projecting to $F^0$ such that if $(X, \{\Pred_t\})$ is a solution of $S$, then so is $(F\cdot X, \{\Pred_{(F^0)^{-1}(s)}\})$. \end{definition}